filippo-ferrando/filippo-ferrando.github.io/src/pages/projects/project9.md

 <br>
 <br>
-You can see the code written so far on my github [repo](https://github.com/filippo-ferrando/telegram-homelab-remote) dedicated to this project, any kind of contribution is welcome!
+You can see the code written so far on my [GitHub repository](https://github.com/filippo-ferrando/telegram-homelab-remote) dedicated to this project.
+Any kind of contribution is welcome!

 #### Authors